secretstartups/handbook/support/workflows/account_changes.html.md

 ### Impersonating

-Impersonating a user is considered as performing an action as another account, it will update the **Current sign-in IP** and **Current sign-in at** of the user you are impersonating.
+Impersonating a user is considered performing an action as another account, impersonating will update the **Current sign-in IP** and **Current sign-in at** for the impersonated user.

 When impersonating a user, the administrator account will receive a slack message from the **Tines** app asking to confirm if the impersonation was a legit action.